strues/boldr/README.md

   - **Frontend**: 3000 - _React SSR server_
   - **Webpack**: 3001 - _dev only_
-  - **API**: 2121

-- The `boldr-api` package can operate independently from boldr-cms.
-However, `boldr-cms` requires the api to be running.
-BCMS depends on data retrieved from the api.

 ### Development

-#### API
+#### Database

-Context: `packages/boldr-api`

-Create a Postgres database.
-Modify the migrate and seed scripts within the `package.json` to match your newly created database.

-Run the migrate command with `npm run migrate` followed by `npm run seed`.
-This bootstrap's your database.
+To create a new database you may run `npm run createdb`.
+The configuration for the createdb script is located in `tools/scripts/createDB.js`.
+Now once you have a fresh database, run the migration command with `npm run migrate` followed by `npm run seed`.
+Your database is now ready to go!

-Tweak any of the `.env` variables to match your preferences / environment

-Start the api with the command, `npm run dev`

 #### CMS

-Context: `packages/boldr-cms`

 Run the CMS using `npm run dev`